babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 ## Get Funds
 <!-- This needs to be updated to the correct testnet and potentially need help with the correct instructions as I cant access the faucet -->

+To create a validator, you'll need some BBN tokens to:
+1. Pay for transaction fees (gas)
+2. Meet the minimum self-delegation requirement
+3. Stake as your initial validator bond

 Request Funds from the Babylon Testnet Faucet​ [here](https://faucet.devnet.babylonlabs.io/)

+Note: These are testnet tokens with no real value, used only for testing and development purposes.

 ## Create Validator